 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

-Character meals are a fun experience to add to your Disney World trip.
-Kids love them.
-Plus, they are a great time saver because they allow you to kill two birds with one stone: meet some of your children’s favorite characters while eating.
-They also let you skip the long waits at the meet-and-greet locations.
+Character meals at Disney World are a lot of fun, especially for kids.
+Plus, they are a great time saver because they allow you to meet some of your favorite characters while eating without waiting in long lines.
 But, which one should you choose?
 And what characters are at which restaurant?
-To help you decide which one is best for your family, here is a quick guide to all the character meals at Disney World.
+To help you pick the perfect character meal for your family, here is an easy reference guide to all the character meals at Disney World.

 1900 Park Fare

 At breakfast, you can meet Mary Poppins, Alice, and the Mad Hatter.
 During dinner, the lineup changes to Cinderella, Prince Charming, Lady Tremaine, Anastasia, and Drizella.

 Akershus Royal Banquet Hall

 Here, you choose a shared appetizer for the table, an entree, and a shared dessert.
-Prices are $55 for adults and $33 for children.
-The menu includes prime rib roast, roasted chicken, butter-poached fish, and pork shank.
-They also have chicken tenders and pasta for children.
+The menu includes prime rib roast, roasted chicken, fish, and pork shank.
+They also have chicken tenders and pasta for the kids.

 Be Our Guest